-- 1. The nature and scope of his/her learning problems

-- 2. Readiness to learn
+- 1. The nature and scope of his learning problems - 2.
+Readiness to learn

-- 3. How he/she learns

-- 4. The nature of his/her study methods

-- 5. Skillfulness, sense of duty, and sense of responsibility with respect to his/her work

-- 6. The homework situation, and the parents' availability, and readiness to help

-- 7. Achievement, in general. and specificly

-- 8. Expectations held by parents and teachers

-- 9. Inclusion at school, and in school activities

-- 10. Relationships with teachers and fellow students

-- 11. Teaching problems

-- 12. Possible behavior problems

-- 13. Personality problems, etc.
+- 3. How he learns - 4.
+The nature of his study methods - 5.
+Skillfulness, sense of duty and sense of responsibility with respect to his work - 6.
+The homework situation and the parents' availability and readiness to help - 7.
+Achievement in general and in particular - 8.
+Expectations held by parents and teachers - 9.
+Inclusion at school and in school activities - 10.
+Relationships with teachers and fellow students - 11.
+Teaching problems - 12.
+Possible behavior problems - 13.
+Personality problems, etc.

-All the data obtained from the exploratory conversation with the parents provide the researcher with the first basis for constructing a preliminary person-image, now also viewed as a learning-image of the unique child with a unique learning problem.
-This learning-image provides, first, an image of the child's educating and becoming, especially as this concerns the history of his/her learning relationships (learning historicity) with his/her parents, teachers, fellow students, the learning material, etc. Second, it provides an image of the child's unique learning experience, and the meanings he/she has given them over time.
-Last, it throws light on his/her possessed experience, as the totality of meanings he/she attributes and has attributed to all his/her experiences in terms of his/her educating, teaching, learning, interpersonal relationships, and more.
+All of the data obtained from the exploratory conversation with the parents provide the researcher with the first basis for constructing a preliminary person-image, now also viewed as a learning-image of the unique child with a unique learning problem.
+This learning-image provides, first, an image of the particular child's education and becoming, especially as this concerns the history of his learning relationships (learning historicity) with his parents, teachers, fellow students, the learning material, etc. Second, it also provides an image of the child's unique learning experiences and the meanings he has given them during the course of time.
+Last, it throws light on his possessed experience as the totality of meanings he attributes and has attributed to all of his experiences in terms of his education, teaching, learning, interpersonal relationships and more.